Thibault Campanini

-Thibault Campanini (born 27 July 1998) is a French professional footballer who plays as a right-back for Ajaccio II.
+Thibault Campanini (born 27 July 1998) is a French professional footballer who plays as a right-back.

 Club career

 Campanini was born in Marseille and signed for Gazélec Ajaccio from rivals AC Ajaccio in 2016.
 He made his debut on 10 March 2017, playing 80 minutes in a 3–1 win over Troyes.

+On 13 June 2020, Campanini joined Paris FC, signing a two-year contract.

+On 5 July 2023, Campanini returned to his youth club, AC Ajaccio, signing a two-year contract with the club, after spending the 2022–23 season with the reserve team.